×

 Indonesian and Quechua Language Family

 In Indonesian and Quechua history, you will get to know about Indonesian and Quechua language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Indonesian is a part of Austronesian Family while Quechua is a part of Quechumaran Family.
-The subgroup and branch of Indonesian is Indonesian and Not Available resp.
-The subgroup and branch of Quechua is Andean Equatorial and Not Available resp.
+The subgroup and branch of Indonesian is Indonesian and resp.
+The subgroup and branch of Quechua is Andean Equatorial and resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Indonesian and Quechua language on Indonesian vs Quechua alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Indonesian vs Quechua Language Rank

 It’s really interesting to find out Indonesian vs Quechua language rank.
 Indonesian and Quechua history gives you Indonesian and Quechua language rank.
 The Indonesian language rank is 56.
-And Quechua language rank is not available.
+And Quechua language rank is 23.
 The language which is at the higher position has maximum number of native speakers.
 If you want to know the number of native speakers then go to Indonesian vs Quechua.